create3000/x3d-image/README.md

 **x3d-image** interprets the following options when it is invoked:

-### -i *file(s)* ...
+\-i *file(s)* ...

-Set input file(s).
+: Set input file(s).
 This can be either a local file path or a URL.
 If there are less input files than output files, the last input file is used for the remaining output files.

 ### -o *file(s)* ...